rpythoud/datapros2023/index.md

 The next step is to compute the coefficient of determination denoted as R², for each model.
 This statistical measure represents the proportion of the variance in a dependent variable which is the Average Box office revenue, that is predictable from a second independent variable.
 In our case, there are only 3 features to consider.

 These values help us understand the effectiveness of each actor-centric metric ('Weighted Rating', 'Years of Casting', 'Number of Movies') in predicting the average box office revenue.
 A higher R² value suggests a stronger relationship between the independent variable and the average box office revenue.
-The results are shown on the following table and
+The results are shown on the following table and since they are very low, it suggests that none of these individual metrics are strong predictors of an actor's average box office revenue when considered independently.
+This highlights the complexity of identifying box office success predictors, successes which are likely influenced by a multitude of factors beyond these individual metrics.

 | Variable            | R^2          |
 |---------------------|--------------|